uoftgasa/uoftgasa.github.io/markdown/index.md

 - **MP110** - Physics Lounge
 	- must be booked through third floor physics administrative office
 	- capacity ~ 50

-- **15th Floor Conference Room**
-	- must be booked through the CITA administrative office
-	- pick up keys from CITA administrative office
-	- access this room by taking the north side stairs up from the 14th floor (turn left out of the elevator)
-	- capacity ~15

 ### Other Relevant Locations
 These locations currently organized in rough order from south to north.